GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Conventional **Universal Basic Dividend (UBD)** models, meanwhile, often [return only a fraction](https://ffesp.org/1702-pfd-stimulus-check/#:~:text=Alaska%20residents%20received%20a%20$1%2C702,dropped%20to%20$1%2C000%20for%202025.) of societal wealth, limited by a single industry or resource pool.

 **Robonomics** proposes a private yet collectively owned **Bond Network** that entitles every citizen to a share of the proceeds from the labor of every humanoid robot, across every sector.
-Under such a system, every job lost to robots becomes a dividend to society — and private, individual robot ownership becomes tantamount to counterfeiting.
+Under such a system, every job lost to robots becomes a dividend to society — specifically because private, individual robot ownership becomes tantamount to counterfeiting and is enforced as such.

 But Robonomics goes further.
 With the introduction of the **RoboTorq**, both *energy* and *matter* become currency.
 Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or stainless steel.

 This “**trash → cash**” loop turns pollution into paychecks, linking ecology and economy through physics.
-Robotic work creates wealth; human recycling redeems it.
+Robotic work creates digital wealth; recycling redeems it as physical wealth.
 Waste becomes a monetary substrate.

 The result is a **physics-based, closed-loop economy** where value is minted by measurable work — robotic or human — and distributed universally via algorithmic dividends.